martinstolz/veganised.co.uk/_posts/2015-05-30-berlin-döner-kebab.md

 ![The prepation of the salad](/public/assets/berlin-doner-kebab-preparation-salad.jpg "The prepation of the salad")

 ### Sauce
 "Which sauce?
 Garlic sauce please."
 We leave the dairy to the calfs where it belongs to and choose oat cream which has the same consistency.
-I have to admit the sauce on its own will not taste exaclty like the yoghurt version you would get from the Turks but when added to the other ingredients you will be pleased.
+I have to admit the sauce on its own will not taste exactly like the yoghurt version you would get from the Turks but when added to the other ingredients you will be pleased.
 So crush your garlic, mince it or whatever you like and mix it into as much oat cream you like.
 Chop parsley and mint, whereas mint is not involved all the time.
 Add the greens to the sauce and season with salt and pepper.

 ### Self-made saitan